The Psychology of Mockery

 Mockery also damages relationships.
 It may create bonding within certain groups, but it typically repels emotionally mature people.
 Over time, the mocker often ends up surrounded by others who share the same posture, which creates a shallow social world.
 When hardship arrives, as it always does, those relationships tend to be poor containers for genuine support.

 The final cost is depth.
-To live with emotional depth is to experience life as meaningful, not always pleasant, but real.
 Habitual mockery teaches you to treat meaning as embarrassing.
-It trains you to stand above feeling, which eventually means standing outside it.
-People who live this way often confuse numbness with strength until they realize they have built a life that feels hollow.
+It trains you to maintain distance from feeling, which eventually means standing outside it.
+The structure that mockery builds is one of progressive emotional contraction.

 How a Culture Learns to Stop Rewarding It